changqiong/changqiong.github.io/_pages/Services.md

 ## Reviewer
 ### Journal
+* IEEE IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD) 2025
+* IEEE Transactions on Computers (TOC) 2025
+* IEEE Transactions on Circuits and Systems for Video Technology (TCSVT) 2020-2025
+* ACM Transactions on Architecture and Code Optimization (TACO) 2024,2025
+* IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI) 2025
 * Journal of Systems Architecture (JSA) 2020-2024
 * IEEE Transactions on Parallel and Distributed Systems (TPDS) 2024
 * ACM Transactions on Architecture and Code Optimization (TACO) 2024,2025